ddl-wasanthag/domino-model-monitoring/README.md

 - Configure ground truth data

 ### Publish Model API
+This section set up the Model API use in the future sections that generate and store the prediction data.

+**Step1:**

-This section set up the Model API script to store the prediction data it generates Review the model_api.py file and change the parameters to the ‘capturePrediction’ call, or make changes based on the examples here if desired.
+Review the model_api.py file and change the parameters to the ‘capturePrediction’ call, or make changes if desired.

+**Step2:**

-Publish the Model API (make sure the correct project is selected)
+Publish the Model API with the following:

-File name: model_API.py
+**File name:** model_API.py

+**Function to invoke:**
-Function to invoke: predict_price
+predict_price

+Add the following example JSON body into the model description., so it is easy to copy and paste into the model API tester to generate sample predictions.

 ```
 {